sgorgun/converter-composition/README.md

     - [Factory Method](https://refactoring.guru/design-patterns/factory-method)
     - [Resources files](https://docs.microsoft.com/en-us/dotnet/core/extensions/work-with-resx-files-programmatically).
 - Implement the following two scenarios to solve the  task above.
+- Discuss defference between composition and aggregation with your trainer, if you work in a regular group.

 ### Composition Dictionary Scenario